FAQ – Civil Rights Defenders of the Year Award

 The award creates recognition and credibility of human rights defenders and their work.
 Many times, the recognition also works as a protective shield against threats and attacks directed at the recipient and their organisation.
 Human rights defenders operate under extreme pressure and the psychosocial aspects of recognition and support helps endure this pressure while at the same time governments and those on power become aware that the world is watching them.

-Will the award make their work more difficult?
+Will the award make the work of the recipient more difficult?

-The prize consists of a statuette, a diploma and a joint effort with the award recipient to raise awareness about their work.
+The award consists of a statuette, a diploma and a joint effort with the award recipient to raise awareness about their work.

 Who are the past award recipients?

 The award recipients typically work in countries in which they are not free to do their vital human rights work, or in which their rights to do so are under attack.
 In response, they have stood up to defend civil and political rights for both themselves and for others.
 For a full list of past award recipients, see here.

 How can I contribute to the work of Civil Rights Defenders?

 The easiest way to contribute to our work is via a gift to Civil Rights Defenders.
 Your gift strengthens human rights defenders in some of the world’s most repressive regions.
 Click here to learn how to support our work.

 I’m a journalist and have questions about the award.
 How do I get in touch?